 Expendable - resources the College is legally or contractually obligated to spend in accordance with restrictions placed by donor and/or external parties who have placed time or purpose restrictions on the use of the asset.
-The primary expendable funds for the College are institutional aid and student fees for technology purchases, debt service for the parking lot Certificate of Participation, and the new Student Services and Instructional Building.
+The primary expendable funds for the College are institutional aid, student fees for technology purchases, student fees to service debt for the parking lot Certificate of Participation, and also student fees collected to fund the student portion of the new Student Services and Instructional Building.